ndanielsen/intro-python/README.md

 - Introduce basic python syntax including variables, data types, functions and for-loops
 - Demonstrate common operations for cleaning and parsing data

 Each workshop will review some basic elements of the python programming language and will deep dive into a particular useful data type or common operation.

-Each workshop will conclude with a real world type exercises and homework to will apply the materials covered in the workshop.
+It will conclude with a real world type exercises and homework to will apply the materials covered in the workshop.

-A particular emphasis on working with other students to debug and troubleshoot your code will be highly encouraged!
+A high emphasis is placed on working with other students to debug and troubleshoot your code.
 It's the best way to learn!

 ## Set Up Before Workshop